Fact-checked by the onlinepaydaynews.com editorial team

 Yes.
 Each application triggers a separate hard inquiry, and multiple inquiries within a short window signal credit-seeking behavior to scoring models like FICO 8 and VantageScore 4.0.
 Space applications at least 30 days apart if possible, and only apply for the product that actually fits your need.

-What is the fastest way to get approved for an installment loan vs line of credit?
+What is the fastest way to get approved for an installment loan vs a line of credit?

 Online installment lenders like Upstart and LightStream offer same-day or next-business-day funding after approval.
 Lines of credit at banks typically take 3–7 business days because lenders review account history more thoroughly.
 Pre-qualification tools at both product types use soft pulls and do not affect your score.